GRVYDEV/realtime-chat-client/README.md

-# Brime Chat Client
+# Real-Time Chat Client

-Client for Brime Chat Server
+A client for my Real-Time Chat Server written in React using Reatct Hooks